 4.7.2 Recordkeeping and Reporting

-4.7.2.1 Accurate meeting minutes shall only be taken at the Annual, Midyear and additional meetings of the Board of Directors.
+4.7.2.1 Accurate meeting minutes shall only be taken at the Annual and additional meetings of the Board of Directors.
 The minutes are not intended to be a record of discussions.
 The minutes provide a record of the actions taken and serve as evidence that the actions were taken according to the NCPMC constitution and bylaws.
 If no action is taken, no minutes (other than a record that the meeting occurred) are necessary.
 Minutes should be limited to the following:

 A record of what was considered and accomplished at the meetings, not a record of conversations, reports and work assignments